JohnStuartPhil/one-page-project/README.md

 - CSS
   - No errors were retunred when passing through the official (Jigsaw) validator.
 - Accessibility
-  - I confirmed thath the colors and fonts chosen are easy to read and accessible by running it through Lighthouse in both mobile and deskptop in Dev Tools.
+  - I confirmed that the colors and fonts chosen, are easy to read and accessible by running it through Lighthouse in both mobile and deskptop in Dev Tools.
-  - WAVE was also used to test validity
+  - WAVE was also used to test validity which has no errors nor contrast errors.

 **HTML testing, W3C validator**